 Bethel School at Friends Creek Conservation Area

-For nearly 56 years the school served the neighborhood students until 1946 when it was closed.
-As part of a statewide trend in the 1940′s and 1950′s most one room schools in Macon County were closed and the students transferred to larger schools.
-Purchased by Sam Kohler the Bethel School was moved to his property about a mile south to be used as an implement and tool shed.
+The surviving school, now a museum, served neighborhood students and the local community for at least 45 years, until it closed in 1946.
+This was part of a statewide trend in the 1940s and 1950s, during which most one room schools in Macon County closed and students transferred to larger schools.
+Sam Kohler purchased Bethel School and moved to his property about a mile south, and used it as an implement and tool shed.

-With the purchase of his property in 1969 by the Macon County Conservation District the school was moved yet again in 1982 a short distance to its present location as part of Friends Creek Conservation Area.
-From 1982 to 1985 with help from several donors including the Winings Trust along with dedicated volunteers and staff it was restored to its current appearance.
+After the Macon County Conservation District purchased his property in 1969, the school was moved once more in 1982: a short distance to its present location as part of Friends Creek Conservation Area.
+From 1982 to 1985, several donors including the Winings Trust along with dedicated volunteers and staff restored the building to its current appearance.